Food Truck Fundraiser: How to Run One for Schools and Nonprofits

 How does a food truck fundraiser work?

-Percentage of sales shares risk: if turnout is low, you both earn less.
+Percentage of sales shares risk with the truck: if turnout is low, you both earn less; if it is high, you both benefit.
 Flat fee gives you predictable revenue but the truck may charge more to cover their risk.
 For first-time events, percentage is often easier to negotiate.
+A hybrid arrangement (minimum guarantee plus percentage above a threshold) combines both benefits.
+Ask any truck what they have offered other nonprofits as a starting point.

 - 10 Food Fundraising Ideas for Schools and Nonprofits